Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • No free version

-• Lots of small bugs
+• The presence of many small bugs

 Price